Hypfer/lovelace-valetudo-map-card/README.md

 # Lovelace Valetudo Map Card

-Draws the map available from a Xiaomi Vacuum cleaner flashed with [Valetudo](https://github.com/Hypfer/Valetudo) in a [Home Assistant](https://www.home-assistant.io/) Lovelace card.
+Draws the map from a Xiaomi vacuum cleaner, that is rooted and flashed with [Valetudo](https://github.com/Hypfer/Valetudo), in a [Home Assistant](https://www.home-assistant.io/) Lovelace card.

 ## Configuration

-lovelace.yaml:
+`lovelace.yaml`: Add custom Lovelace configuration in Home Assistant to enable valetudo-map-card JavaScript.
+Go to your HA overview, then right top "Configure UI", then right top again on the 3 dots and "Raw config editor".
 ```yaml
 resources:
   - type: js
     url: /community_plugin/lovelace-valetudo-map-card/valetudo-map-card.js
 ```

-configuration.yaml:
-Valetudo officially supports MQTT, with the preferred example configuration as follows.
+`configuration.yaml`: Valetudo officially supports MQTT, with the preferred example configuration as follows.
 Unfortunately Home Assistant does not support authentication via MQTT.
-See below for an alternative example configuration using Valetudo's REST API (unsupported) if you prefer not to use MQTT or require authentication.
+See below for a deprecated alternative example configuration using Valetudo's REST API (unsupported) if you prefer not to use MQTT or require authentication.
 ```yaml
 sensor:
   - platform: mqtt